 2021-2022 Back to School Plan

-The 2021-2022 Back to School Plan has been released by the Department of Education and Lifelong Learning (DELL) with guidance from the Chief Public Health Office.
+The 2021-2022 Back to School Plan was released by the Department of Education and Lifelong Learning (DELL) with guidance from the Chief Public Health Office.
 The plan describes what students, parents, guardians and staff can expect this school year.

 The 2021-2022 Back to School Plan is based on community transmission risk and outlines the public health measures that will be implemented in both low risk and elevated risk scenarios.